finalFlash159/Exam-hub/README.md

 - Node.js (14.x or higher)
 - npm (6.x or higher) or yarn
 - Python (3.8 or higher) for the backend document processing
+- Google API Key (for using Gemini AI)

 ### Installation